SeProprioDev/pocketbase-docker/README.md

 ## TODO

 - [X] Support PB_ENCRYPTION_KEY
+- [ ] Support ingress for pocketbase
 - [ ] Create an admin account on startup (attached to helm notes)

-- ~~Support http / https flags~~ (won't do, pocketbase should be accessible only internally within the K8s)